-New Gen's activities expose it to a variety of financial risks: credit risk, liquidity risk, interest rate risk, and foreign currency risk.
-Risk management is carried out by New Gen's management team under policies approved by the Board of Directors.
+The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk, interest rate risk, and foreign currency risk.
+Risk management is carried out by the Company's management team under policies approved by the Board of Directors.
 The Board of Directors also provides regular guidance for overall risk management.

 Credit risk is the risk of loss associated with a counterparty's inability to fulfil its payment obligations.
-New Gen's credit risk is primarily attributable to cash, and receivables.
+The Company's credit risk is primarily attributable to cash, and receivables.
 Cash in banks is held with reputable United States financial institutions, from which management believes the risk of loss is remote.
-New Gen feels there is minimal risk of non-collection of receivables, as the majority of receivables are form one customer, who had paid a significant portion of its outstanding balance subsequent to September 30, 2018.
+The Company does believe it has significant credit risk with respect to customers.

-Liquidity risk is the risk that New Gen will not be able to meet its financial obligations as they fall due.
-In the opinion of management, there is no significant liquidity risk associated with New Gen's business.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
+In the opinion of management, there is no significant liquidity risk associated with the Company's business.